markplotlib/modeling-postgresql/README.md

 This project builds an ETL (*extract transform load*) pipeline to perform big data operations for a fictitious streaming music app, Sparkify.
 This ETL pipeline uses a PostgreSQL database optimized for read queries, i.e. OLAP (Online Analytical Processing).

 This ETL pipeline employs a **star schema** for the database.
 This star schema has a log table of `songplays` as its **fact table** at the star center.
+Data stored in JSON format illustrate song play data from 30 event log files, spanning the month of November 2018.
+This data is artificially produced using [eventsim](https://github.com/Interana/eventsim).

-The **dimension tables**, connected at the star's outer peripheries, are tables named for `users`, `songs`, `artists`, and `time` (timestamps).
-Artificially constructed data, stored in JSON format, illustrate musical data from 71 files and song play data from 30 event log files, spanning the month of November 2018.
-(Note: all JSON keys must be strings.)
+The **dimension tables**, situated at the star's peripheries, are tables named for `users`, `songs`, `artists`, and `time` (timestamps).
+This real musical data, stored in 71 JSON files, comes from the [Million Song Dataset](http://millionsongdataset.com/).

 # Execution Instructions